yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 -   ORM/SQLITE: involves mostly writing SQL statements that returns Record (Pure Value elements) from a sets of  tables.
 -   Graph: involves looking for object instances (node) from a specific graph instance.

+# Why using CoreData?

+The next question is why would you use CoreData?
+There are plenty of reason to use CoreData:

+- To create the _Model_ part of your MVVM/MVC architecture.
+- To persist this model in the disk if needed.
+- Simplify the feeding of UI elements.
+- Advanced usages can be used to help synchronization with backend services.

 # CoreData as a graph framework

 One graph is composed of nodes and edges.